IITH-Compilers/IR2Vec/README.md

     - `p` denotes `program level` encoding
     - `f` denotes `function level` encoding
 - `class` - non-mandatory argument.
 Used for the purpose of mentioning class labels for *classification tasks* (To be used with the `level p`).
 Defaults to *-1*.
 When, not equal to -1, the pass prints `class-number` followed by the corresponding  embeddings
 - `funcName` - also a non-mandatory argument.
-Used for generating embeddings only for the functions with given name
+Used for generating embeddings only for the functions with given name. `level` should be `f` while using this option

 Please use `--help` for further details.